FrDH/mmenu-js/README.md

 jQuery.mmenu
 ================

 The best jQuery plugin for app look-alike on- and off-canvas menus with sliding submenus for your website and webapp.
-It is very customizable through a wide range of options, extensions and add-ons and it will always fit your needs.<br />
+It is very customizable through a wide range of options, extensions and add-ons and it will always fit your needs.

-Demos, tutorials, documentation and support: http://mmenu.frebsite.nl
+Need help?
+Have a look at [the documentation](http://mmenu.frebsite.nl) for demos, tutorials, documentation and support.<br />
+Working on a WordPress site?
+Check out [the mmenu WordPress plugin](http://codecanyon.net/item/mmenu-wordpress-plugin/11630470?ref=FrDH).

 <img src="http://mmenu.frebsite.nl/img/preview-3.png" alt="jQuery mmenu" width="100%" />